 When they were coming out of church, the mother asked her daughter which amount she had given.
 Continue reading →

 When we lived in Manatee County Florida, the Soil Conservation Department invited the area preachers on a tour of the county every Spring.

 Most years I attended.
 I grew up on a farm and enjoyed seeing the local agriculture.
 The tour was interesting.
-Plus at noon they fed us a steak dinner with all the trimmings!
-Hmm, my mind’s a little foggy now, but maybe the steak dinner was a big draw!
-Continue reading
+Plus at noon they fed us a steak dinner with all the trimmings.
+Hmm, my mind’s a little foggy now, but maybe the steak dinner was the big draw.
+Continue reading →

 According to latest statistics, life expectancy for an average human being in the United States is currently at 78.4 years.

 What if you compared 78.4 years to a 24 hour day?
 According to the formula each hour is represented by 3.267 years of life.
 What time is it in your life?
 Continue reading →

 The Butterball Turkey Company used to set up a hotline to answer consumer questions about preparing holiday turkeys.
 One woman called to inquire about cooking a turkey that had been in her freezer for twenty-three years.
 The operator told her it might be safe if the freezer had been kept below zero degrees the entire time.
 But the operator warned that, even if it were safe, the flavor had probably deteriorated, and she wouldn’t recommend eating it.
 Continue reading →